Hector Barbossa: Before the films

 At some point, after Jack Sparrow attains the Black Pearl, Hector Barbossa joins him as his first mate.
 The original backstory was that Jack recruited Barbossa and his cronies, including Pintel and Ragetti, prior to the voyage to Isla de Muerta.
 However, Hector Barbossa was first mate in the quest for the Shadow Gold in the Legends of the Brethren Court book series, where Tia Dalma tasks them with securing seven vials of shadow gold to stop the evil Shadow Lord from gaining total control over the seas by destroying the Brethren Court with his Shadow Army.
 Over the course of the novels, they are able to collect all vials shattered across the world by allying with or fighting against the other Pirate Lords.
 They are able to defeat the Shadow Lord with the combined efforts of all Pirate Lords, after which Jack wants to sail for Tortuga to recruit a new crew.
 Barbossa offers him to handle that in his stead, implying that he recruited men with the intent to mutiny against his captain.

 Ten years before the events of The Curse of the Black Pearl, Barbossa was first mate aboard the Black Pearl prior to the mutiny against Jack Sparrow, having recruited a crew at Tortuga, notably Pintel and Ragetti.
 Sparrow told Barbossa and the rest of the crew about the curse, though nobody believed this ghost story.
 Captain and crew agreed to equal shares of the treasure, but devious first mate Barbossa persuaded Jack that equal shares included knowing the treasure's location.
 Jack complied, and soon after Barbossa led a mutiny and marooned Jack on an island with nothing but a pistol containing one shot.
 Jack hates Barbossa for having violated the code.
 Barbossa's crew finds the treasure, take every bit of the gold, including Barbossa's monkey Jack, though at that point had no name.
 Then as they go out partying, carousing, they discover that they were cursed.
 Barbossa's crew learned how to undo the curse, most likely by going back to read the Aztec writing on the chest, by learning that they needed to put all the gold back.
-Bootstrap Bill had been feeling guilty because of what they did to Jack and sent one piece of the gold to Will in England, he never wanted the pirates to be able to lift the curse.
+Bootstrap Bill had been feeling guilty because of what they did to Jack and sent one piece of the gold to Will in England, wanting the pirates to never be able to lift the curse.
 Barbossa got ticked off and strapped Bootstrap Bill to a cannon, and dropped him into the crushing depths of Davy Jones' Locker.
 However, they find out that all the pirates had to get all the gold back and add their blood to the chest.